codecrook/soardash/README.md

 - There are a lot I haven't completed due to unavailability of time.
 - The one that I would have liked to add, is tests.
-- Also, what the hell?, are you trying to get the entire MVP built by me in couple of days? 👀 😂
+- Also, hey? are you expecting to get the entire MVP built by me in couple of days? 👀 😂